Bethanii/Bonus_Gift_User_Input/README.md

 j.
 Output your information in 4 lines like I did, using your variables in strings.
 a.
 Make sure to use the ToString method on your cost variables in   order to format them correctly.
 b.
 Make sure that all 7 of your variables are included in this output
 c.
-Also, see that case didn’t matter when I answered Y or N.  See mine below, with or without tax:
+Also, see that case didn’t matter when I answered Y or N.

 k.
 End this portion of the program with the following:
 a.
 Write a blank line to the screen